Group Members

 University of Virginia, Chemical Engineering (B.S.
 (2026), expected)

 I joined the Bates group in the fall of 2023.
-The research I am working on involves the synthesis of nanosheet zeolites.
+The research I am working on involves the influence of electric fields on non-Faradaic reactions.
 Outside of school and research, I am a member of the UVA Clean Water Group, and play basketball and tennis.

 Phoebe Saunders